On C List of Movie Reviews

 myself, "Why doesn't it deserve a '10'?"
 Then, the next hundred minutes proceeded to answer my question.

-The editing isn't bad, but there are too many brief scenes.
-As a result, everything feels rushed, but I get the gist of
+The editing isn't bad, but there are numerous brief scenes.
+As a result, everything feels rushed, but I get

-what Las Vegas is all about and how Ace Rothstein does his job.
-Then, I'm introduced to numerous characters
+the gist of what Las Vegas was all about and how Ace Rothstein did his job.
+Then, I'm introduced to a bunch of

-Stone's wardrobe instead of quality acting and storylines.
+Sharon Stone's wardrobe instead of quality acting and storylines.
 Let's be fair: Martin Scorsese is done.
-He has done enough
+He

 All in all, Casino is a disappointing film for a lot of reasons.